-Detroit man convicted of sexual assault after 2008 evidence tested
+Detroit man convicted after 2008 evidence tested

 A Detroit man has been convicted of criminal sexual conduct after the evidence against him languished in a Detroit police warehouse for a year.

 The conviction of Alan Donnell Broadnax, 57, was the first case handled by the Michigan Attorney General’s Office involving 11,000 sexual assault kits discovered in the police property storage facility in 2009.